KC3Kai/kc3-translations/README.md

 * Paste the translation files / links to its pastebin or puush or any preferred text transmission tool.

 ## Notes
-* The only required file is `terms.json`.
+The only required file is `terms.json`.
 If there are missing files from your translation directory, it will extend the English translations by default.
-* You do not need `developers.json` and `settings.json` on your localized directory anymore.
-The translatable words on those files are now moved into `terms.json`.
-* `terms.json` is still an evolving file which will get updated very often, it is up to you to translate this every time or just wait for it to settle down and translate in one go.

 #### Special Case for JP
-Since game data is already in Japanese, some files do not need to be translated:
+Since game data is already in Japanese, `ships.json` and `items.json` do not need to be translated, but will still need to have the files exist, just containing an empty JSON object `{}`.
-* `ships.json`
-* `items.json`

-However, they still need to have their own files, but just contains an empty JSON object `{}`.

 #### Kanji ship names in quest descriptions
 For quest descriptions like